 Most importantly, even if the Action were completely successful, there is the likelihood that the Defendants do not have assets or responsive insurance coverages that could pay any more than the Settlement provides.
 In fact, there are potential outcomes where the case could be successful on its merits and the Defendants’ insurance resources are waived, do not respond at all or they are eroded to a level of value that is lower than the Settlement recoveries.

 Class Members had until December 15, 2023 to file a Claim Form to apply for a settlement payment.
 Late claim submissions were accepted until April 25, 2025.
-The Court-approved Claims Administrator has completed their evaluation of the claims submitted.
-Decision letters were issued to all claimants on May 9, 2025.
+The Court-approved Claims Administrator issued decision letters to all claimants on May 9, 2025.
+Approved claimants that provided their payment information were sent their settlement payment on September 15, 2025.

 TopThe claims period ran for a period of four (4) months between August 15, 2023 to December 15, 2023.
 Late claim submissions were accepted up until April 25, 2025.
-Decision letters and been issued and it is no longer possible to submit a late claim.
+Decision letters and settlement payments have been issued and it is no longer possible to submit a late claim.

 TopDecision letters were issued to all claimants on May 9, 2025.
 In order to have an approved claim and be eligible for a settlement payment, a claimant must have sustained a Net Loss as defined in the Court-approved Plan of Distribution.